Constitution of the MCR

 Chapter 2: General Meetings

-- There shall be an extraordinary general meeting at the call of the Committee or on petition to the Secretary signed by not less than one tenth of the all members of the Society.
-Every full member of the Society shall be entitled to attend and shall have been given one week's written notice of the date and time of the meeting and the reason for calling it.
+- There shall be an extraordinary general meeting at the call of the Committee or on petition to the Secretary signed by not less than one tenth of the all full members of the Society.
+Every full member of the Society shall be entitled to attend and shall have been given one week's written notice of the date, location and time of the meeting and the reason for calling it.

 - Decisions taken at quorate general meetings shall be binding on the Committee.